-Detection Point: A location, generally in a drive-thru lane where a vehicle's presence is sensed.
+Detection Point: A location, generally in a drive-thru lane where a vehicle's presence is sensed by a loop or wireless detector.
 Detection points are typically located at the Menu Board, Cashier/Pay Window, and Service/Present Window.
 These detection points are dependent on other detection points in the lane to provide measured events for the lane.
 A detection point can also be located outside the lane.
 Detection points of this type are called "independent detectors" because they exist as standalone detectors.
 An example is a mobile pickup area, where vehicles park while they await their order.